GabrielProstitis/kqx.io/content/post/fetipop.md

 date = 2025-07-30T16:06:05+02:00
 draft = false
 author = 'leave'
-summary = 'novel technique I found in the linux kernel useful to exploit restricted dirty pagetable scenarios in a completely reliable and leakless way, through a new kind of "Oriented Programming"' tags = [
+summary = 'novel technique I found in the linux kernel useful to exploit restricted dirty pagetable scenarios in a completely reliable and leakless way, through a new kind of "Oriented Programming".' tags = [
     'linux',
     'novel',